sphani4391/HackerRankSolutions/README.md

 # HackerRankSolutions

-This repo contains the solutions to HackerRank problems
+This repo contains the solutions to HackerRank problems.